 One key challenge our clients face is having polluted or “dirty data”.
 Can you explain why it’s essential to have clean data?

 “When you build a house, you make sure that it has a solid foundation.
-The same goes for data and marketing.
+The same goes for data and digital marketing.
 For example, if a customer can book a room in your hotel via multiple providers, a new record is always created.
 Because your system doesn’t recognise the multiple visits, you miss the opportunity to offer loyalty rewards.
 Hyper personalisation and data-driven marketing is only possible with a solid foundation of clean data.”